Do some of your teeth have small discoloration spots? Are minor chips, cracks, or gaps in your teeth making you more susceptible to dental decay?

 Cosmetic Tooth Bonding vs. Porcelain Veneers

 Cosmetic dentistry is not just recommended for making over a smile, but can also serve an important role in helping maintain a healthy smile.
 As we age, tooth structure is weakened and can cause our teeth to become chipped and damaged.
 This will eventually reduce the tooth enamel, leaving our teeth more vulnerable to breaking and cracking.

-Porcelain veneers are able to improve many cosmetic features such as color, fractures and gaps.
-Many patients enjoy veneers because they are custom-made of high quality materials, which makes it harder to tell the difference between a veneer and a natural tooth.
+Porcelain veneers can improve many cosmetic features such as color, fractures, and gaps.
+Many patients enjoy veneers because they are custom-made of high-quality materials, which makes it harder to tell the difference between a veneer and a natural tooth.

 Veneers resist stains from coffee, tea, and smoking.
 Veneers can also make even the darkest teeth appear bright and white.
 However, because enamel must be removed to place a veneer, this is not considered a reversible treatment.
 Adjustments can be made but you will not be able to return to the original condition of the tooth.

 Every smile is unique.
 Both porcelain veneers and tooth bonding are great cosmetic treatments that can enhance your smile and improve your dental health.
-After discussing your cosmetic desires, goals and budget, Dr. Trinkner will recommend which treatment is best for you.
+After discussing your cosmetic desires, goals, and budget, our dentist in Columbia, SC will recommend which treatment is best for you.